apache/druid/docs/development/extensions-contrib/spectator-histogram.md

 This module provides Apache Druid approximate histogram aggregators and percentile post-aggregators based on Spectator fixed-bucket histograms.

-Consider using this extension if you need percentile approximations and:
-* want fast and accurate queries
-* at a lower storage cost
-* and have a large dataset
-* using only positive measurements

-> The main benefit of this extension over data-sketches is the reduced storage footprint.
-Which leads to smaller segment sizes, faster loading from deep storage and lower memory usage.
+Consider SpectatorHistogram to compute percentile approximations.
+This extension has a reduced storage footprint compared to the [DataSketches extension](../extensions-core/datasketches-extension.md), which results in smaller segment sizes, faster loading from deep storage, and lower memory usage.
+This extension provides fast and accurate queries on large datasets at low storage cost.

+This aggregator only applies when your raw data contains positive long integer values.
+Do not use this aggregator if you have negative values in your data.

 In the Druid instance shown below, the example Wikipedia dataset is loaded 3 times.
-* As-is, no rollup applied
+* `wikipedia` contains the dataset ingested as is, without rollup
-* With a single extra metric column of type `spectatorHistogram` ingesting the `added` column
+* `wikipedia_spectator` contains the dataset with a single extra metric column of type `spectatorHistogram` for the `added` column
-* With a single extra metric column of type `quantilesDoublesSketch` ingesting the `added` column
+* `wikipedia_datasketch` contains the dataset with a single extra metric column of type `quantilesDoublesSketch` for the `added` column

-Spectator histograms average just 6 extra bytes per row, while the data-sketch adds 48 bytes per row.
-This is an 8 x reduction in additional storage size.
+Spectator histograms average just 6 extra bytes per row, while the DataSketch adds 48 bytes per row.
+This represents an eightfold reduction in additional storage size for spectator histograms.

 ![Comparison of datasource sizes in web console](../../assets/spectator-histogram-size-comparison.png)

-As rollup improves, so does the size saving.
-For example, ingesting the wikipedia data with day-grain query granularity and removing all dimensions except `countryName`, we get to a segment that has just 106 rows.
-The base segment is 87 bytes per row, adding a single `spectatorHistogram` column adds just 27 bytes per row on average vs `quantilesDoublesSketch` adding 255 bytes per row.
-This is a 9.4 x reduction in additional storage size.
+As rollup improves, so does the size savings.
+For example, when you ingest the Wikipedia dataset with day-grain query granularity and remove all dimensions except `countryName`, this results in a segment that has just 106 rows.
+The base segment has 87 bytes per row.
+Compare the following bytes per row for SpectatorHistogram versus DataSketches:
+* An additional `spectatorHistogram` column adds 27 bytes per row on average.
+* An additional `quantilesDoublesSketch` column adds 255 bytes per row.

+SpectatorHistogram reduces the additional storage size by 9.4 times in this example.
 Storage gains will differ per dataset depending on the variance and rollup of the data.

 ## Background